XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 # Escrow Tutorials

-The Ripple Consensus Ledger supports held payments that can be executed only after a certain time has passed or a cryptographic condition has been fulfilled.
+The XRP Ledger supports held payments that can be executed only after a certain time has passed or a cryptographic condition has been fulfilled.
 You can use these simple features to build publicly-provable smart contracts.
 This article explains basic tasks relating to held payments.

 - Send a time-held payment
 - Send a conditionally-held payment